base-org/contracts/SECURITY.md

 platform.

-The HackerOne platform allows us to have a centralized and single reporting source for us to deliver optimized SLA's and results.
+The HackerOne platform allows us to have a centralized and single reporting source for us to deliver optimized SLAs  and results.
 All reports submitted to the platform are triaged around the clock by our team of Coinbase engineers with domain knowledge, assuring the best quality of review.